Why You Need a Head of RPA From the Beginning Not the End

-Most Enterprises will have some sort of Process Optimization team or Six Sigma title and spend most of their time with different divisions, helping to streamline and document each process (a VERY important and often under discussed portion of RPA Implementations).
-Without Joe from Finance though, most divisions will continue performing in the same manner they know and trust and will give Sarah very little to go on.
+Most Enterprises will have some sort of process optimization team or six sigma title and spend most of their time with different divisions, helping to streamline and document each process (a VERY important and often under discussed portion of RPA implementations).
+Without Joe from Finance though, most divisions will continue performing in the same manner they know and trust, giving Sarah very little to go on.
 Usually the most essential functions within the business are “too busy” to stop, and Sarah will be left with the non-important tasks.
-When really looking at Process Identification for a successful RPA implementation, you really need to avoid areas of your business that are, in a saying “an inch deep and a mile wide”.
-These can be cavernous holes for RPA, consuming a lot of time internally, and often is from a very expensive consulting company that is happy to spin your wheels.
-You will find that 4-6 months down the line, not only have you spun your wheels, your colleagues’ wheels and your boss’s wheels, will have done so only delivering just a handful of processes to the business.
+When really looking at process identification for a successful RPA implementation, you really need to avoid areas of your business that are, in a saying “an inch deep and a mile wide”.
+These can be cavernous holes for RPA, consuming a lot of time internally, and also from a very expensive consulting company that is happy to spin your wheels.
+You will find that 4-6 months down the line, not only have you spun your wheels, your colleagues’ wheels and your boss’s wheels, you will have done so only to be delivering just a handful of processes to the business.
 From here, the executive team will evaluate how many man-hours were returned to the business and usually determine it is not in their best interest to continue investing in robotics.
 The last challenge that Sarah will have is that after you have identified the right process, you need to implement it and ensure that you are not setting up some sort of shadow IT.
 Enter Tom.

-Even if as a business you have each of these three people working on an RPA implementation, without a head of RPA they will start working in separate areas of the business and ultimately not have an aligned business vision.
-Head of RPA will ensure that IT is properly governing your RPA implementation, while also ensuring that the business side is driving it forward.
-This role will also be dedicated to making sure that RPA is successful and won’t be concerned that his or her job may not be there at the end, because they will be sure it won’t be there if they don’t make RPA an established Enterprise Solution for the business.
-For those going down this path, you can find a lot of white papers HERE around setting up a Center of Excellence, embarking on your Digital Transformation or understanding the basics of RPA.
+Even if, as a business, you have each of these three people working on an RPA implementation, without a head of RPA they will start working in separate areas of the business and ultimately not have an aligned business vision.
+A Head of RPA will ensure that IT is properly governing your RPA implementation, while also ensuring that the business side is driving it forward.
+This role will also be dedicated to making sure that RPA is successful and won’t be concerned that his or her job may not be there at the end, because they will be sure it won’t be there if they don’t make RPA an established enterprise solution for the business.
+For those going down this path, you can find a lot of white papers here around setting up a Center of Excellence, embarking on your digital transformation and understanding the basics of RPA.